 GGSE Alumni News

-GGSE: Who did you work with at the GGSE, and what was most beneficial about the program?
+GGSE: Who did you work with at the GGSE, and what was most beneficial about CCSP for you?

 Dr. Tyler Renshaw: It’s difficult to pinpoint one thing that was “most beneficial” about my graduate experience at CCSP, because there were so many good things about it.
 Dr. Jimerson was my primary advisor at CCSP, and I immensely benefited from his enthusiasm for school psychology research, his focus on bringing scholarship to practice, and his encouragement to pursue an academic career path.
 I also did a bit of research with Dr. Furlong, whose passion for positive psychology and measurement research really rubbed off on me, influencing much of the content of my work since graduating.
 Although I didn’t work with them in a research capacity, I very much appreciated and benefited from the teaching and mentorship of the other school psychology faculty, Drs.
 Sharkey, Dowdy, and Quirk.
 My fellow graduate students were wonderful, as were the field supervisors and local school personnel I was fortunate enough to work with.
 When I look back on my experience now, it seems that all these people, from the faculty to the students to the supervisors, shared at least three attributes in common: they were very motivated, very talented, and very generous with their time.
 And those are all things I aspire to be now in my current position.
 I really loved my graduate school experience at UCSB, and I look back on it with great fondness and gratitude.